Table of Contents

 IV.
 VACCINATION REQUIREMENT

-As a condition of continued employment, the College requires that all employees and volunteers be Fully Vaccinated with an Approved COVID-19 Vaccine and submit proof of such unless they request, and the College approves, a medical or religious exemption.
+As a condition of continued employment, the College requires that all employees and volunteers be Fully Vaccinated with an Approved COVID-19 Vaccine, and effective February 1, 2022, receive a booster shot within 30 days of becoming eligible.
+All employees and volunteers must submit proof of such unless they request, and the College approves, a medical or religious exemption.

 An individual who cannot receive an Approved COVID-19 Vaccine due to a medical condition may request an exemption accommodation by completing the required form and documentation and submitting it to Human Resources.
 Additionally, individuals may request an exemption accommodation in connection with a sincerely held religious belief by completing the required form and submitting it to Human Resources.
 All requests will be considered on a case-by-case basis.
 The College is not required to waive essential functions of an employee’s position.
 Further, exemption accommodation requests that result in an undue hardship to the College or that are not otherwise legally required may not be approved.

 (2) Consequences of Non-Compliance.
-If an employee is not Fully Vaccinated (and does not request and/or receive an exemption), then the following will be implemented on August 31, 2021:
+If an employee is not Fully Vaccinated or does not receive a booster shot (and does not receive an exemption) and submit proof in accordance with the deadlines outlined above, then the following will be implemented:

 - The employee will be placed on an unpaid Leave of Absence (LOA) for 90 days during which the employee will be eligible for benefits (including healthcare) except as required by law.